Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Introduction

-To date, all confident GW signals observed by the Advanced LIGO and Advanced Virgo detectors correspond to coalescing compact binaries (CBCs)~\cite{abbott_gwtc-1_2019, abbott_gwtc-2_2020, LIGOScientific:2021usb, GWTC-3}.
-The most recent optically-targeted searches for GW from CCSN, using data from the first and second observing runs of LIGO and Virgo, found no evidence of significant candidates~\cite{Abbott:2020, Szczepanczyk2023}.
-As the sensitivity of the detectors increases the probability of detecting GW signals from CCSN will also increase, especially within our Galaxy and nearby satellite galaxies~\cite{Abbott:2020, Abbott:2020_prospects, Szczepanczyk2021, Szczepanczyk2023, Mezzacappa2023, Lagos2023, Bruel:2023}.
-The successful detection of GW signals from CCSN may help clarify the underlying physical processes occurring in the cores of massive stars during their gravitational collapse along with providing a brand new channel to infer properties of the source, allowing to probe the properties of the PNS, the nuclear EoS, the rotation of the core, and the explosion mechanism~\cite{Abdikamalov:2014, Powell2016,Richers,Morozova:2018,TF-universal-2019, Bizouard:2021, Afle:2021, Pajkos:2021, Sotani:2021, Andersen:2021,Saiz-Perez2022,Bruel:2023,Pastor-Marcos:2023,Powell2023,Wolfe:2023,Mitra:2023}.
+To date, all confident GW signals observed by the Advanced Laser Interferometer Gravitational Wave Observatory (LIGO) and Advanced Virgo detectors correspond to coalescing compact binaries (CBCs)~\cite{abbott_gwtc-1_2019, abbott_gwtc-2_2020, LIGOScientific:2021usb, GWTC-3}.
+The most recent optically-targeted searches for GWs from CCSN events, using data from the first three observing runs of LIGO and Virgo, found no evidence of significant candidates~\cite{Abbott:2020, Szczepanczyk2023}.
+As the sensitivity of the detectors increases the probability of detecting GW signals from CCSN events will also increase, especially within our Galaxy and nearby satellite galaxies~\cite{Abbott:2020, Abbott:2020_prospects, Szczepanczyk2021, Szczepanczyk2023, Mezzacappa2023, Lagos2023, Bruel:2023}.
+The successful detection of GW signals from CCSN events may help clarify the underlying physical processes occurring in the cores of massive stars during their gravitational collapse along with providing a brand new channel to infer properties of the source, allowing to probe the properties of the PNS, the nuclear EOS, the rotation of the core, and the explosion mechanism~\cite{Abdikamalov:2014, Powell2016,Richers,Morozova:2018,TF-universal-2019, Bizouard:2021, Afle:2021, Pajkos:2021, Sotani:2021, Andersen:2021,Saiz-Perez2022,Bruel:2023,Pastor-Marcos:2023,Powell2023,Wolfe:2023,Mitra:2023}.